openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

    comments at the top of the BeagleBoneTarget ``meta-yocto-bsp/lib/oeqa/controllers/beaglebonetarget.py`` file.

--  *"EdgeRouterTarget":* Choose "EdgeRouterTarget" is you are deploying images and running tests on the Ubiquiti Networks EdgeRouter Lite.
+-  *"EdgeRouterTarget":* Choose "EdgeRouterTarget" if you are deploying images and running tests on the Ubiquiti Networks EdgeRouter Lite.
    For information on how to use these tests, see the comments at the top of the EdgeRouterTarget ``meta-yocto-bsp/lib/oeqa/controllers/edgeroutertarget.py`` file.

--  *"GrubTarget":* Choose the "supports deploying images and running tests on any generic PC that boots using GRUB.
+-  *"GrubTarget":* Choose "GrubTarget" if you are deploying images and running tests on any generic PC that boots using GRUB.
 For information on how to use these tests, see the comments at the top of the GrubTarget ``meta-yocto-bsp/lib/oeqa/controllers/grubtarget.py`` file.